 - Responsibilities of the Owners Corporation

-(look for the Large schemes section on page 2)- Strata Living booklet
+(look for both the 2-Lot & Large schemes sections about half way down the page)- Strata Living booklet

-(look for the Large Schemes section - about page 17)
+(the Large & 2-lot Schemes section is on page 17)

 If you need to know the meaning of one or more of the common terms mentioned above then have a look at the Strata Terms and Jargon Information page.